outsinre/outsinre.github.com/_posts/2017-08-05-nextcloud.md

    Updates to Php *\*.ini* configuration file require reloading *php-fpm* service.
 4. Php memory limit

    `memory_limit` in default */etc/php.ini* is 128M.
-However per-site value of Nextcloud in */opt/nextcloud/.user.ini* is 512M that is the whole available amount.
+However per-site value of Nextcloud in *.user.ini* is 512M that is the whole available amount.
 To prevent Php from exhausting too much memory, set to 128M instead.

    ```
    # /usr/share/nginx/html/nextcloud/.user.ini